Calculate the wavelength of the light emitted when an electron in... | Channels for Pearson+

 Multiple Choice

-Calculate the wavelength of the light emitted when an electron in a hydrogen atom makes the transition from n=5 to n=2 using the Bohr equation.
+Calculate the wavelength of the light emitted when an electron in a hydrogen atom makes the transition from n=2 to n=1 using the Bohr model.

 A